BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

-provides the trace of graph size to check convergence of the searching algorithms.
-Option {\tt acf} is for visualization of the autocorrelation functions for graph size; option {\tt pacf} visualizes the partial autocorrelations.
+The function \begin{Sinput} traceplot( bdgraph.obj, acf = FALSE, pacf = FALSE, main = NULL, ... ) \end{Sinput} provides the trace of graph size to check convergence of the search algorithms.
+Option \code{acf} is for visualization of the autocorrelation functions for graph size; option \code{pacf} visualizes the partial autocorrelations.